danieldeutsch/sacrerouge/doc/metrics/apes.md

 Our implementation is a wrapper around the original code, which does not assume entities are already tagged.
 The [preprocessing code is a fork](https://github.com/danieldeutsch/APES-on-TAC2011) of the [original repo](https://github.com/mataney/APES-on-TAC2011).
-The reading [comprehension component is also a fork](https://github.com/danieldeutsch/rc-cnn-dailymail) of [this fork](https://github.com/theblackcat102/rc-cnn-dailymail) of the [original repo](https://github.com/mataney/rc-cnn-dailymail).
+The reading [comprehension component is also a fork](https://github.com/danieldeutsch/rc-cnn-dailymail) of the [original repo](https://github.com/mataney/rc-cnn-dailymail).

 The name of the Python2.7 environment is required to run this metric.
 See "Environment" below.